kagof/BefungeRepo/README.md

-# BefungePower
+# BefungeRepo:
+This is a collection of fun little "programs" I've written in the [Befunge-93](http://esolangs.org/wiki/Befunge) esoteric programming language.

+## List of Programs:
+### Power
-Befunge-93 program using a recursive algorithm to generate x^n.
+Program using a recursive algorithm to generate x^n.
+This does not work for negative n.

 The recursive algorithm used is: